Vaa3D/vaa3d_tools/hackathon/mBrainAligner/README.md

 ## Hardware requirements

 `mBrainAligner` works on desktop computers.
 The memory requirement depends on the size of the image to be processed.
-For optimal performance, we recommend a computer with the following specifications:
+For 25um mouse brain registration, we recommend a computer with the following specifications:

 RAM: 32 GB or larger;

 CPU: 2.3GHz dual-10-core Intel Xeon or better.

+(Note: Due to limited network and storage, only small downsampled brain images are provided here.
+For better registration accuracy, we encourage the user to download raw data from the scalable Brain Atlas website (https://scalablebrainatlas.incf.org/mouse/ABA_v3#about) or contact us by email (qulei@ahu.edu.cn).)

 ## Software Requirements